 Spelling matters!
 Trigger phrases must be spelled correctly in order to be recognized in the transcript.
 This includes typos, apostrophes on English contractions, and accents on letters in Spanish words.

-If you’d like to include specific numbers in your trigger phrases, this is possible too, with one caveat: any alphanumeric phrases (e.g. R45) will need to be added to the company dictionary before you are able to include it as a trigger phrase.
-It is possible to add a trigger phrase that consists entirely of a number, but keep in mind that this trigger phrase will fire any time that number is mentioned -- which may have much wider coverage than you intend (e.g. $250).
+You could add a trigger phrase consisting entirely of a number, but, that trigger phrase will fire any time that number is mentioned — which may have much wider coverage than you intend (e.g. $250).

 For English cards, you can write number-related trigger phrases with the numbers as digits, or spelled out, and they will be triggered regardless of their format in the transcript.